 - 1. Click Start CXFS Services if the services have not been started already.
 (The current status is displayed beneath the task link.)
-See "Start CXFS Services with the GUI" on page 227. - 2.
+See "Start CXFS Services with the GUI" on page 189. - 2.
 Click Label Disks.

 Note: The disk must be initialized before being labeled.
-If your disk has not been initialized during factory set-up, use the IRIX fx command or SGI ProPack fdisk command to initialize the disk.
+If your disk has not been initialized during factory set-up, use the SGI ProPack fdisk command to initialize the disk.